conan-io/conan-center-index/docs/adding_packages/packaging_policy.md

     default_options = {"use_tzdb": True}
 ```

-having the same naming conventions for the options may help consumers, e.g. they will be able to specify options with wildcards: `-o *:with_threads=True`, therefore, `with_threads` options will be enabled for all packages in the graph that support it.
+Having the same naming conventions for the options helps consumers.
+It allows users to specify options with wildcards: `-o *:with_threads=True`.
+Therefore, the `with_threads` options will be enabled for all packages in the graph that support it.

 ### Predefined Options and Known Defaults